 What are parental rights and how do I secure them?

-Parental Rights refers to the establishment by law of your rights as parents and the termination of the rights your surrogate (and her husband or partner, if applicable), may be presumed by law.
-We establish your parental rights through the United States Supreme Court systems in the state where the child will be born in what is called the Pre-Birth Order process.
+Parental rights refer to the establishment by law of your rights as parents and the termination of the rights your surrogate (and her husband or partner, if applicable), may be presumed by law.
+We establish your parental rights through the United States Superior Court systems in the state where the child will be born in what is called the pre-birth order process.

 - You will review the documents with one of our expert attorneys and make any changes necessary.
 Finalized versions will be sent out to all parties for signatures.

-- Once we receive all the necessary signed documents, we will prepare your Pre-Birth Order to file in with the U.S. Supreme Court in the proper state and county.
+- Once we receive all the necessary signed documents, we will prepare your pre-birth order to file in the U.S. Superior Court in the proper state and county.

 - The judges who review surrogacy cases are typically familiar with the subject matter, and our attorneys have established and maintained professional relationships with many of them.
 Cases take a few weeks to be reviewed.
 Depending on the county, a court hearing may be required, we will attend those on your behalf.

-- A Pre-Birth Order is issued between two to six weeks after filing.
-We obtain certified copies of the Judgments establishing your legal parental rights and coordinate with your fertility agency and delivering hospital to ensure everything is in place for the delivery of your child.
+- A pre-birth order is issued between two and six weeks after filing.
+We obtain certified copies of the judgments establishing your legal parental rights and coordinate with your fertility agency and delivering hospital to ensure everything is in place for the delivery of your child.